Instamrkt/slate/source/includes/_rest_calls.md

 Parameter | Description
 --------- | -------
-loginname | Login of the user attempting to sign in. password | Password of the user attempting to sign in. next | The page where user is supposed to be redirected after login.
+username | Login of the user attempting to sign in. password | Password of the user attempting to sign in. next | The page where user is supposed to be redirected after login.
 Will be appended to the generated redirect url.
 Optional.